 An external magnetic field was generated using a round coil measuring 1 meter in diameter.
 The field was applied in all three directions in order to determine the worst-case position.
 The phase position of the field current (with respect to the measuring voltage) was shifted between 0° and 360°.
-The maximum change measured at reference voltage, reference current and reference frequency was 0,02%.
-The maximum permissible change allowed by EN 50470-3 and IEC 62053-21 is 2,0%.
-The maximum permissible change allowed by IEC 62053-23 is 3,0%.
+The maximum change measured at reference voltage, reference current and reference frequency is 2,23 %.
+The maximum permissible change allowed by EN 50470-3 and IEC 62053 21 is 3,0%.